BrayanPotosi/BrayanPotosi/README.md

 :rocket: I am interested in participating in collaborative projects

-👨‍💻 Technologies : Python Flask Django SQL
+👨‍💻 Tools and technologies : Python Flask Django MySQL postgreSQL AWS

 ✉ You can contact me on [Linkedin](https://www.linkedin.com/in/brayanpotosi/ "Linkedin")